 Not every gemstone is a good fit for an engagement ring.
 There is a good reason a diamond is by far the most popular choice for an engagement ring; it does not have color.

+Color is not desirable in engagement rings - that's why engagement rings are mostly made with platinum or white gold and set with colorless diamonds.
 Unlike other jewelry that is worn on and off, an engagement ring is always present.
 No matter what situation you find yourself in - casual or formal, romantic or official, all decked out or au naturel, it is there.

+A colorless stone works with any outfit, any style, in any season, in any climate.
+Light blue is the closest to having no color at all.
 Blue is a neutral color that creates a sense of calm and relaxation.
 That's why Facebook, Linkedin, and Twitter all have blue logos.

 There other stones to consider in place of a diamond for an engagement ring:

 Colorless synthetics are called simulants, imitation diamonds, faux diamonds, fake diamonds, etc. Unlike a man-made diamond, synthetic gems have a chemical composition, physical and optical properties that are vastly different from a natural diamond.

 The notion that simulants - natural or synthetic - are used to dupe people is preposterous.
 So-called "fake" diamonds are not masquerading as naturally mined diamonds.
 That is what diamond dealers want you to believe because it cuts into their profits.

 More often, a simulant is a stand-in for a natural diamond that will replace it one day.
 But diamond dealers do not want to wait, they want to sink their grabby hands into your pocket as fast as possible.